lewis-010/computer-vision-rock-paper-scissors/README.md

 # The Computer Vision Project
 Rock, paper, scissors is a classic game played by two or more people and relies on the visual input of, usually, a player's hand.
-This project focuses on providing a way for users to play a game against the computer using physical gestures.
-In order to do this, a computer vision model, that can recognise the various hand gestures, is combined with a python script that runs the game and keeps track of the scores.
+This project focused on providing a way for users to play a game against the computer using physical gestures.
+In order to do this, a computer vision model, that can recognise the various hand gestures, was combined with a python script that runs the game and keeps track of the scores.
 <br/><br/>

 ## Milestone 1
-- The first task was to create a machine learning model using the online service [Teachable Machine](https://teachablemachine.withgoogle.com/).
+- The first task was to create a machine learning model that recognises a user's choice of rock, paper or scissors, using the online service [Teachable Machine](https://teachablemachine.withgoogle.com/).
-- Teaching Machine took visual samples of a player holding up rock, paper, scissors and nothing to create the respective four classes in the model.
+- Teaching Machine took visual samples of a player holding up rock, paper, scissors and nothing to create the respective four classes in the model which was then exported (*keras_model.h5*).
-- A sample size of 200 images for each class was used.
+- A sample size of 200 images for each class was used., although increasing this value would improve the accuracy of the model.
 <br/><br/>

 ## Milestone 2